danylovolokh/Setup-Free-Bitbucket-Cloud-CI/README.md

 ```

 ## 5. Build the application
 Now we are ready to build a "debug" version with bitbucket CI.
+To be able to build "release" version we need to setup signing key.
 In order to build the "debug" version we need to call "./gradlew assembleDebug"
+> ./gradlew assembleDebug

 # Setup Bitbucket pipelines.
 References: